Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Centuries later, after the Israelites were led out of Egypt back to the promised land, Bethel was a prominent place as the ark of the covenant was in Bethel for a lengthy time.
 Judges 20:18, and several other passages, describe how the people went to Bethel to inquire about the Lord’s will; they recognized the significance of Bethel as being God’s house, the place where he would meet with his people through the high priest at the ark of the covenant.

 From that time forward Bethel sank ever deeper into idolatry.
-Instead of worshiping the Lord as they had been commanded, they worshipped the golden calf and rebelled against the Lord.
-Throughout the Bible we read of the terrible sin that Jeroboam brought upon Israel.
+Instead of worshiping the Lord as they had been commanded, they worshipped the golden calves and rebelled against the Lord.
+Throughout the Bible we read about the pervasiveness of the idolatrous sin that Jeroboam brought upon Israel.

 It was into such a scene that Elisha came.
 As he came into Bethel he came into a city and culture that had forsaken the God of Scripture to worship a golden calf.
 It was a city where people would rather worship idols than the one true and living God.